-From step D1 on page 4 of the CGT summary worksheet:
+From step D1 of the CGT summary worksheet:

-- 1 Add the amounts at columns 3A and 3D and transfer the total to E in part D of the CGT schedule. - 2 Add the amounts at columns 3B and 3E and transfer the total to F in part D of the CGT schedule. - 3 Add the amounts at columns 3C and 3F and transfer the total to G in part D of the CGT schedule. - 4 Transfer the Total CYCL applied amount at H to H in part D of the CGT schedule.
+- 1 Add the amounts at columns 3A and 3D and transfer the total to E in part D of the CGT schedule. - 2 Add the amounts at columns 3B and 3E and transfer the total to F in part D of the CGT schedule. - 3 Add the amounts at columns 3C and 3F and transfer the total to G in part D of the CGT schedule. - 4 Transfer the amount at Total CYCL applied amount H to H in part D of the CGT schedule.

-From step D2 on page 5 of the CGT summary worksheet:
+From step D2 of the CGT summary worksheet:

-- 1 Add the amounts at columns 4D and 4G and transfer the total to 1 in part D of the CGT schedule. - 2 Add the amounts at columns 4E and 4H and transfer the total to J in part D of the CGT schedule. - 3 Add the amounts at columns 4F and 4I and transfer the total to K in part D of the CGT schedule. - 4 Transfer the Total PYNCL applied amount at L to L in part D of the CGT schedule.
+- 1 Add the amounts at columns 4D and 4G and transfer the total to in part D of the CGT schedule. - 2 Add the amounts at columns 4E and 4H and transfer the total to J in part D of the CGT schedule. - 3 Add the amounts at columns 4F and 4I and transfer the total to K in part D of the CGT schedule. - 4 Transfer the amount at Total PYNCL applied L to L in part D of the CGT schedule.

-From step D3 on page 5 of the CGT summary worksheet:
+From step D3 of the CGT summary worksheet:

-- 1 Add the amounts at columns 5A and 5D and transfer the total to M in part D of the CGT schedule. - 2 Add the amounts at columns 5B and 5E and transfer the total to No in part D of the CGT schedule. - 3 Add the amounts at columns 5C and 5F and transfer the total to O in part D of the CGT schedule. - 4 Transfer the Total capital losses transferred in amount at P to P in part D of the CGT schedule.
+- 1 Add the amounts at columns 5A and 5D and transfer the total to M in part D of the CGT schedule. - 2 Add the amounts at columns 5B and 5E and transfer the total to N in part D of the CGT schedule. - 3 Add the amounts at columns 5C and 5F and transfer the total to o in part D of the CGT schedule. - 4 Transfer the amount at Total capital losses transferred in P to P in part D of the CGT schedule.